canonical/matter-docs/docs/how-tos/Setup OpenThread Border Router on Ubuntu.rst

     ..
 TODO: add link to a document explaining how to get the Radio URL.

-We use the (unofficial) snap packaging to install OTBR because it makes the setup, configuration, and maintenance significantly simpler.
+We use the (unofficial) `OTBR snap`_ because it makes the setup, configuration, and maintenance significantly simpler.
 Let's get started:

 Install the OTBR snap